 id with a value of

 1, which is a user that does probably already exist if not deleted, the application did respond with a redirect.
 It was a redirect to an error page.
 As the error above was a 500 response directly and not a redirect, I was sure, that in this case the column does in fact exist.
-The reason why it redirected to an error page is the value of 1, which caused duplicate entries for the primary key column id.
+The reason why it redirected to an error page is the value, which most likely caused duplicate entries for the primary key column id.
 So I did alter the

 id value to something similar to